DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/unity-sdk/intro.md

 The user can command the client (AIPlayer) in the Idle state to **start speaking** like 'Hi', 'How are you', etc. Upon receiving this command, the AI will naturally begin to speak, and when finished, it will **naturally** go back to the Idles state.

 Users can also **adjust the size, speech rate of the AI**.
 In addition, pause, resume, and stop functionalities are provided, which can be used to support variety of manipulations on the screen.
 AI models are available for **Korean, English, Japanese, and Chinese**, enabling multi-lingual support.

+For more information, see the [Sample Project](../category/sample-project-description-4) and [AIPlayer](../category/aiplayer-description-4) Description chapters built on SDK.